 Considering Work In A Helping Profession?
 Six Careers In Psychology

 Are you considering a career in a helping profession?
-Many people like the idea of a job that does good in the world.
-From making human lives better to helping the environment, we all want to be part of something that is larger than ourselves.
+Many people like the idea of a job that does some good in the world.
+From making lives better to helping the environment, we all want to be part of something that is larger than ourselves.
 A career that helps people, such as a doctor, a teacher, or one of the many careers in psychology, can give us meaning and purpose that is beyond our daily contributions to society.

 One career path that can offer a variety of ways to help people is one of the various careers in psychology.
 Psychology is a broad and varied field of science that studies behavior, thought, and emotion through the examination of consciousness, subconsciousness, feelings, and thoughts.
 It is designed to help us understand how our brain works, why we feel what we feel, and how we can express those thoughts and feelings in the best ways possible.